zaksabeast/PokemonRNGGuides/guides/HeartGold and SoulSilver/TID SID.md

 ---
-title: 'e) TID / SID RNG'
+title: 'TID / SID RNG'
 description: 'How to get a desired TID / SID combo'
-slug: 'hgss-tid-sid'
+slug: 'emulator-hgss-tid-sid'
-subCategory: 'RNG Knowledge'
+subCategory: 'Emulator'
 ---

 Okay so first explaining the basic with any wanted PID.
 The uppercase/lowercase for the delay issues.

 Also the special case that I lack of knowledge atm because i'm tired :